 WE ARE NOMURA

-Touching what you love──The joy of sharing your favorite traditional Japanese culture at NOMURA
+Being in touch with what I love: The joy of promoting traditional Japanese culture at NOMURA

 Ai Ichikawa is involved in space planning, research, and consulting as a planner.
 He is active in multiple fields, such as serving as the deputy editor of the owned media "Nomulog".
 Ichikawa, who says that he finds meaning in helping someone in some way without being particular about leading a project, talks about the real pleasure of working and the state he reached after taking childcare leave.

-Concurrently serves as a planner, deputy editor-in-chief of media, and public relations department. concept design thinking leads to solutions to all kinds of problems
+He works as a planner, deputy editor-in-chief of a media company, and in the public relations department.
+He uses concept design thinking to solve all kinds of problems.

 Ichikawa is a planner by profession.
 Since joining the company, I have been mainly involved in planning facilities to attract customers.